tinyautimothyyu/AYAYAPassBulkDispenserApp/README.md

 3.2 Click on "Add" button to add your WhatsApp business landline number.<br>
 3.3 Once this process is completed, return to the App Dashboard and select your newly added WhatsApp account.<br>
 3.4 Obtain the Phone number ID of your WhatsApp account.<br>
+**Note: To unlock the capability of sending 1000 messages via API, we will need to provide the payment option (unclear if we can use church's credit card)**